Helpful Tips for Going Back to Work After a Baby

 Now, that doesn’t mean it’s going to feel like a glorious nursing suite, but if it allows you to safely pump breast milk for your baby, you’ll be OK.

 For me as a teacher, it was tricky.
-I would pump in my classroom sitting at my desk.
+I would pump in my classroom while sitting at my desk.
 Thankfully, I never had anyone walk in on me, but wow, that would’ve been awkward.

 Take Time for Yourself